imeltsner/learn-cicd-starter/README.md

 ## Local Development

 Make sure you're on Go version 1.22+.
+I am on 1.23

 Create a `.env` file in the root of the project with the following contents: